s3-actions/s3cmd/README.md

 - Cloudflare
 - Vultr
 - CleverCloud
+- Hetzner Cloud

 ## Inputs

 ### `provider`

 **Not Required** The s3 provider to use.
 Defaults to Linode.
-AWS, Linode, DigitalOcean, Scaleway, Cloudflare, Vultr, CleverCloud are supported.
+AWS, Linode, DigitalOcean, Scaleway, Cloudflare, Vultr, CleverCloud, Hetzner Cloud are supported.

 ### `secret_key`